arghsenic/arghsenic/README.md

 hi i used to be github user sickindividual but i lost my mind briefly and deleted most of my socials
+i'm arghsenic now. like arsenic the poison. isn't that so cool.

-i'm chill now though. w2i, c+h is okay, under 15 & over 20 dni (i am 7 teen)
+w2i, c+h is okay, under 15 & over 20 dni (i am 7 teen)